Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Proof of the WWPD Construction Theorem

 We may assume without loss of generality that $\phi$~and~$\phi^{-1}$ are rotationless.
 The action of $\phi$ on $\fscn$ is loxodromic by \cite[Theorem 1.1]{\FSLoxTag}.

-For proving Theorem~E by contradiction, we assume that the action of $\phi$ is not \wwpd.
-From the equivalence of items~\pref{ItemDefWWPDYes} and~\pref{ItemBadRayNo} of Proposition~\ref{PropDefWWPD}, it follows that there exists a sequence $\theta_i \in \cH$ satisfying the following:
+For proving the WWPD Construction Theorem by contradiction, we assume that of $\phi$ is not a WWPD element of the action $\cH \act \FS(F_n)$.
+Using that WWPD is equivalent to item~\pref{ItemBadRayNo} of Proposition~\ref{PropWWPDProps}, there exists a sequence $\theta_i \in \cH$ satisfying the following:

 \textbf{Distinct Coset Property:} $\theta_i^{-1}\theta_j \not \in \Stab(\partial_\pm \phi)$ for $i \ne j$.